nirajkharel/nirajkharel.github.io/_posts/2024-04-27-android-bug-bounty.md

     Permission: null
 ```

-So what does an exported activity mean?
+So, what does an exported activity mean?
 An exported activity means it can be accessed by any other application.
 Is it vulnerable right now?
 Maybe, maybe not.
-However, if you reported this as an issue, it would likely be categorised as either **informative/NA** or **low severity** if you're lucky.
+Reporting this issue might result in it being categorised as **informational/NA** or, at best, **low** severity.

 So how can you leverage the impact for this?
 Navigate to the corresponding activity, on this case, **PrivacyPolicy**.